f4b6a3/tsid-creator/README.md

 * [TSIDs strike the perfect balance between integers and UUIDs for most databases](https://www.foxhound.systems/blog/time-sorted-unique-identifiers/)

 > **NOTE:**
-> This software is currently in [maintenance mode](https://en.wikipedia.org/wiki/Maintenance_mode) because its maintainer believes there is nothing left to change or add, but this does not mean that maintenance will end soon.
+> This software is currently in [maintenance mode](https://en.wikipedia.org/wiki/Maintenance_mode) because its maintainer believes there is nothing left to change or add, but this does not mean that maintenance will end.

 Usage
 ------------------------------------------------------